Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 * Style: Mention JSHint, JSLint
 * Style: Mention AStyle for formatting
 * Performance: Mention profiling, refer to other tut on that.
-* Tools: Mention jsc as tool on Mac.
 * Hints: Refer to www3schools "mistakes" section, other "good practices" info.
 * Mention map/reduce ?? don't think so